rescript-lang/rescript-compiler/CONTRIBUTING.md

 make playground-cmijs
 ```

 Note that building the cmijs is based on the dependencies defined in `packages/playground-bundling/package.json`.
-In case you want to build some different version of e.g. `@rescript/react` or just want to add a new package, change the definition within the `package.json` file and re-run `make playground-cmijs` again.
+In case you want to build some different version of e.g. `@rescript/react` or just want to add a new package, change the definition within the `package.json` file and run `make playground-cmijs` again.

 After a successful compilation, you will find following files in your project: